What is the Human Development Index?

 • In 1990, the UN first made it official.

-• The HDI was established to highlight the fact that.
-Instead of relying solely on economic growth to gauge a nation’s development.
-Consideration should be given to its citizens and their potential.
+• Instead of relying solely on economic growth to gauge a nation’s development.

 • In order to evaluate and compare nations.
 The HDI takes into account factors including average annual income and educational expectations.